eCommerce Statistics & the Industry’s Vibrant Future

 Digital marketing is a form of marketing while eCommerce is a business model that encompasses both marketing and sales.
 Digital marketing is an all-encompassing set of marketing tools and techniques which help you bring prospects to your eCommerce website.
 On the other hand, eCommerce is simply a term for the market segment concerned with buying and selling products and services online.

 Anywhere between 12 and 24 million.
 An accurate estimate is hard to make.
 Online business statistics show that only a small fraction of those eCommerce websites make any significant revenue.
 Most of eCommerce sites are also part of larger omnichannel marketing strategies, rather than being squarely focused on online retail.
 Certain statistics from 2018 suggest that there are only about 100,000 purely online eCommerce-focused companies in the world.
 It’s a difficult market for newcomers, and it tends to be dominated by around 20 of the world’s largest companies.
+As for 2020, it is estimated that the number of eCommerce sites has risen to 2o million.

 If we’re talking about the gross merchandise value, Alibaba is by far the largest online retailer with $768 billion in gross merchandise value.
 If we approach the question in terms of revenue, Amazon is unbeatable with $232.88 billion net revenue in 2018.
 JD.com, China’s other major eCommerce player is up there as well, with a gross merchandise value of about $215 billion and $67.2 billion in net revenues last year.